Half Caste (horse): Breeding and ownership

-According to George Edwin Collins, "Nimrod junior", in his 1902 book "History of the Brocklesby hounds, 1700-1901", Half Caste was bred by Mr. W. Marris (of Limber, Lincolnshire) and was then purchased by Mr. F. E. Epworth (of Great Coates, Lincolnshire) - both members of the Brocklesbury Hunt - who sold him on to Samuel Brisco Sheward, the leading society horsedealer from 43a Green Street, Mayfair, London.
+According to George Edwin Collins, "Nimrod junior", in his 1902 book "History of the Brocklesby hounds, 1700–1901", Half Caste was bred by Mr W. Marris (of Limber, Lincolnshire) and was then purchased by Mr F. E. Epworth (of Great Coates, Lincolnshire) – both members of the Brocklesby Hunt – who sold him on to Samuel Brisco Sheward, the leading society horsedealer from 43a Green Street, Mayfair, London.
 The General Stud Book confirms he had been foaled in 1853 by Morgan Rattler, dam by Beiram, by W. Marris.

-John Gerard Leigh′s obituary states that Half Caste was one of the first two steeplechasers he had owned, and was bought by him for 500 Guineas (£500) from Samuel Brisco Sheward, described as his ′fidus Achates′ (faithful friend), who was his normal supplier of horses and represented him officially for racing purposes.
+John Gerard Leigh's obituary states that Half Caste was one of the first two steeplechasers he had owned, and was bought by him for 500 Guineas (£500) from Samuel Brisco Sheward, described as his 'fidus Achates' (faithful friend), who was his normal supplier of horses and represented him officially for racing purposes.
 John Gerard Leigh of Luton Hoo was a major (but very discreet at the time) steeplechaser owner.